Understanding Rotator Cuff Repair Surgery

 Most rotator cuff damage is caused by aging, but sometimes it can be caused by a fall, an attempt to jerk up on something heavy, or repetitive motion such as painting, playing tennis or throwing a baseball.

-If the rotator cuff is torn or damaged by age or injury, your shoulder can become painful and your arm may become weak and difficult to lift or rotate.
+If the rotator cuff is torn or damaged by age or injury, your shoulder can become painful, and your arm may become weak and difficult to lift or rotate.

-In rotator cuff surgery, a tiny fiber-optic camera, on the end of a thin tube, is inserted into the joint.
+During rotator cuff surgery, a tiny fiber-optic camera attached to the end of a thin tube, is inserted into the shoulder joint.
 This camera allows the surgeon to see the damage on a high-resolution monitor.
-Microscopic instruments are also inserted into the joint.
-The surgeon uses these instruments to make repairs.
-The exact manner of repair depends on the type and extent of the damage.
+Using microscopic instruments, the surgeon repairs the damaged tendons and muscles.
+The specific repair technique depends on the type and extent of the injury.